 The equity raise is now open to qualified investors.
-You may register to receive the Information Memorandum (“IM”) by entering your details opposite.
-You will receive a confirmation email and then we will send you the IM or we may contact you for further verification.
-The document is only suitable for certain qualified investors and no subscriptions will be accepted from investors who do not fit the categories outlined in the IM.
+You may register to receive the Information Memorandum (“IM”) by clicking one of the categories below.
+If you are not in one of the categiries we are afraid that we cannot show you our documents.
+The documents are only suitable for certain qualified investors and no subscriptions will be accepted from investors who do not fit the categories outlined below and in the IM.

 Thank you for your interest in ASMX!

 Click one of the below to view our Pitch Deck